+62 877 0011 9888

 The students who do best at Brown are self-directed and not overly concerned about competing with each other.
 They understand everyone is on an educational journey, and they respect each other's journeys.

 If this sounds like you, then you should definitely apply to Brown.
 But remember, only a small percentage of applicants get into Brown.
 Don't be discouraged if you don't get accepted.
 Some of the world's most brilliant and talented students do not get into this Ivy League school.
 Consider another school in the Ivy League or one of the top schools in the University of California system.

 Make sure you have a solid list of safety, target, and reach schools that fit your academic and career objectives.

-If you want additional support and guidance on your journey to getting into a top Ivy League school, book a free consultation with our experienced college counselors who can provide you with personalized advice and support.
+Maximize your chances of admission and submit a perfect application to Brown with the help of our expert strategists.
+Book a free consultation with our experienced counselors who can provide you with personalized advice and support.